 The Service Center is the place where claims for unemployment are initially administered.
-The two main offices in Allentown and Erie.
-The Service Center representatives are reasonably well-educated people.
+The two main offices are located in Allentown and Erie.
+The Service Center Representatives are reasonably well-educated people.
 Perhaps the most important thing they do is make initial determinations into whether or not applicants for unemployment are entitled to benefits.

 Service Center representatives are a lot like insurance adjusters.
 The Unemployment Fund is largely comprised by contributions made by employers and employees throughout the state.
 Thus, the Fund is analogous to an insurance policy - which is primarily funded by premiums paid by customers.